slawkens/myaac/README.md

 ### Configuration

 Check *config.php* to get more informations.
+(Notice: MyAAC 1.0+ doesn't use config.php anymore, it has been moved to Admin Panel - Settings page).

 Use *config.local.php* for your local configuration changes.

 ### Branches